How to resolve a neighbour dispute

 - being violent or harassing you - find out more about the action police can take against antisocial behaviour

-- making excessive noise - the police may visit the neighbour or issue fines to people who have failed to stop the noise after being asked to do so, or they may confiscate sound producing equipment.
+- making excessive noise - the police can visit the neighbour or issue fines to people who have failed to stop the noise after being asked to do so, or they can confiscate sound producing equipment.

-If you’re not sure what they’re doing is a crime, contact your local council, phone 101 or contact your local police station for advice.
+If you're not sure whether what your neighbour is doing is a crime, contact your local council, phone 101 or contact your local police station for advice.

 Consult a lawyer

-You can send a letter from a solicitor to show that you’re serious about your complaint.
+You can send your neighbour a letter from a solicitor to show that you're serious about your complaint.

-A letter from a solicitor may help to explain the legal position in a dispute, for example where neighbours cannot agree about the position of a boundary.
+A letter from a solicitor might help to explain the legal position in a dispute, for example if neighbours can't agree about the position of a boundary.